I know that you believe that you understood what you think I said,

 Wait, what?
 How come 12% of the characters disappeared?
 How can elementary physics fail?
 Has Schrödinger’s cat dragged the characters to the quantum singularity without Sir Isaac Newton’s permission?
 How to determine who is right or wrong?

 Both the customer and the translator are wrong!

 Because.
 They.
 Both.
 Use.
 Amateurish.
 Tools.
 This is especially regrettable for the translator.
 Disregarding the scale of business (from an independent freelancer to large international agencies), professionals must use specialized tools.
 The advanced and reliable solution should provide them with an ability to perform their job without confusion.
 In our example, the customer was from Belgium, where they used a standard of 60 keystrokes per line to figure out a text volume.
 Using such a text count standard involves no further calculations.
 However, each professional translator must be ready to face a variety of foreign text count standards throughout their practice.

 The translator from our example should refer to a professional, advanced, and up-to-date software such as AnyCount, a tried-and-tested solution that adopts a responsible approach to word counting.
 Using free online word count engines can significantly tarnish the reputation of both professionals and translation agencies alike.

+So how do you count words correctly?
 Guided by the principle of never saving on tooling, true professionals can fully rely on the high-tech, comprehensive AnyCount software, leaving the unexplainable word disappearance—along with Schrödinger’s cat—to those who still hesitate to adopt advanced word-count software.